qmk/qmk_firmware/docs/feature_oled_driver.md

 void oled_write_ln(const char *data, bool invert);

-// Pans the buffer to the right (or left by passing true) by moving contents of the buffer void oled_pan(bool left);
+// Pans the buffer to the right (or left by passing true) by moving contents of the buffer
+// Useful for moving the screen in preparation for new drawing
+// oled_scroll_left or oled_scroll_right should be preferred for all cases of moving a static
+// image such as a logo or to avoid burn-in as it's much, much less cpu intensive void oled_pan(bool left);

 // Writes a PROGMEM string to the buffer at current cursor position